vigetlabs/microcosm/docs/microcosm.md

     // Given a new state, if equality fails using `shouldUpdate`,
     // assign the new state and emit an event
   }
-  set(key, value) {
+  merge(object) {
     // How state should be re-assigned.
 This function is useful to
-    // override with the particular method of assignment for the data
+    // override with the particular method of assignment for merging
-    // structure returned from `getInitialState`
+    // data for whatever is returned from from `getInitialState` }
-  }
   get(key) {
     // How state should be retrieved.
 This function is useful to